barsnadcat/hslab/README.md

 0,10,7,6,5,2

 After analysing this deck session - it is obvious that it works by filling board with lots of minions.
-With is not viable in real life, because of mass clear spels.
+This is not viable in real life, because of mass clear spels.